vincentorback/clean-wordpress-admin/README.md

 Remove and add fields on the user profile page.
 Like contact information or the Biographical Info section.

 ### Roles
 Remove default roles.
-Remove and add administrating capabilities to specific roles or users.
-Like preventing user to switch themes or delete others posts.
+Remove capabilities to specific roles or users.

 ### Widgets
 Remove default widgets.

 ### WYSIWYG
-Remove and add buttons and change the settings of the TinyMCE WYSIWYG.
+Change settings and clean up the TinyMCE WYSIWYG.

 #### Extras
 A pretty personal collection of good, fun and just necessary functions to make WordPress development easier.